VRLAB-HSKL/CommandAndControlCube/README.md

 # CommandControlCube
-Repository for the project work in AVR 21.
+Command and Control Cube C^3, Manual Golz in AVR 21.